mozilla/lorax/README.md

 audience to educate themselves about the state of the Web, learn more about Mozilla and show their support.

-This site has been decomissioned and is no longer live.
+This site has been decommissioned and is no longer live.

 - [Project Lorax on wiki.mozilla.org](https://wiki.mozilla.org/Engagement/Campaigns/Project_Lorax)